BavoLesy/ASVSim/README.md

 * Extended Python and Matlab API for vessel control, combined with examble scripts.
 * Extended Python and Matlab API to set disturbances such as wind and current.
 * Added documentation on how to use the simulator for vessel simulation.
-* Added example code for training a vessel path planning algorithm using reinforcement learning in the simulator.
+* Added an extensive reinforcement-learning example with procedural content generation (PCG): randomized terrain, dynamic obstacles, and waypoint navigation, ready to train with Stable-Baselines3 / sb3-contrib.
 * Added an example of a tuned Dynamic Window Approach (DWA) path planning algorithm for vessels.
 * Added support for joystick and keyboard control of vessels.
+* Upgraded to Unreal Engine 5.5.4, including the packaging fixes required for cooked builds.
-* Added MacOS support.
+* Added native Apple Silicon macOS support.
+* Added working Docker images for Linux builds.

 ## Cosys-AirSim Modifications
 * Added support for Unreal up to 5.4 ([Note that Unreal 5.3/5.4 breaks camera scene rendering by default in custom environments](https://cosys-lab.github.io/unreal_custenv#unreal-5354-scene-camera-bug))